findurfire-jc/Data-Sciene-Analytics-Portfolio/README.md

 # Data-Sciene-Analytics-Portfolio
 # Data Science & Analytics Portfolio
-This repository contains projects and visualizations created from the Data Science & Analytics program with [ADD YOUR UNIVERSITY NAME HERE].
+This repository contains projects and visualizations created from the Data Science & Analytics program with CSU-LB.

 ## SQL